Autoimmune skin diseases in dogs: Clinical symptoms

 Dogs suffering from autoimmune diseases of the skin may experience a variety of symptoms, including persistent itching and scratching, lesions, wounds, blisters, and other skin damage, as well as loss of skin pigment.
 Two cases of autoimmune diseases that are often found include Discoid lupus erythematosus (DLE) and Pemphigus.
 DLE can develop into Systemic Lupus Erythematosus (SLE).
 The initial stage of DLE is marked by a loss of skin pigment.
 The skin becomes red and sores appear on the nose.
 The palate can undergo erosion, ulceration, and injury to the nasal palate, as well as damage to the nostrils and the tissue around the eyes and ears.
 In chronic and severe cases, visual scar tissue often occurs.

+Most symptoms occur after the outer epidermis and inner dermis of the skin are affected by the disease.
+When this happens, the layers of the skin begin to separate, leading to painful lesions and pustules.
+The compromised integrity of the skin barrier not only exacerbates the discomfort experienced by the dog, but also heightens the risk of secondary bacterial infections.
+The weakening of the skin's protective layers forms an environment susceptible to microbial infiltration, which could lead to severe complications.
+Intervening within an earlier time frame and targeted management strategies are essential to minimize further adverse effects.

+Another autoimmune skin disease which can occur in dogs is vitiligo.
+In addition to humans, vitiligo can be found in a variety of animals, including cats, horses, and dogs.
+Vitiligo is a type of autoimmune disease that damages melanocytes in the skin, lips, and oral cavity.
+Melanocytes are cells that contain pigments such as melanin.
+These pigments give rise to an organism's phenotype, which determines skin and hair color.
+Melanocytes are also found in other parts of the body, such as the oral mucosa, eye, cochlea, and the meninges.
+In addition to vitiligo, there are other autoimmune diseases that target melanocytes, such as Vogt-Koyanagi-Harada (VKH) syndrome, and Uveodermatological (UDS) syndrome.
+Vogt-Koyanagi-Harada syndrome is an autoimmune disease that affects the eyes.
+In addition to depigmentation of the skin, the disease is characterized by a combination of conditions, including uveitis, acute iridocyclitis, choroiditis, and retinal detachment.